 Many surveys have been carried out over the years and members participate in all relevant BTO and CAWOS surveys.
 We own a bird hide overlooking Rode Pool and members also have permission to visit Doddington Pools.
 Nest box schemes are managed at Quakers Coppice, Crewe and Rode Pool.

 Five books covering Sandbach Flashes have been produced and the SECOS Recorder has produced an annual bird report from 1986 until 2010 and still produces an annual newsletter ready for the start of the new season.
-For many years Bryan Perkins produced an interesting and informative monthly newsletter and following his retirement in 2016 John Thompson has taken on the task of editor.
+For many years Bryan Perkins produced an interesting and informative monthly newsletter and following his retirement in 2016 John Thompson took on the task of editor until 2022 when the pen was passed to Mike Tonks.
 See our Publications pages.

 In the early days we met in the original St Peter’s Church Hall, a wooden hut at Elworth heated by overhead suspended electric fires, leading to baked heads and frozen feet!
 After a move to Sandbach Library, we moved back to the current St Peter’s Church Hall, School Lane, Elworth.
 Sadly this was completely gutted by fire in February 2009 and we now meet at Ettiley Heath Church Community Centre; Elton Road, Ettiley Heath, Sandbach, CW11 3NE.
 An excellent venue.

 Indoor meetings are held on the second Friday of each month from September to April, starting at 7.30pm.
 Talks with slides, video and digital media are given by a variety of quality speakers on a wide range of subjects, with the AGM and Members’ Evening in April.

 Field meetings are held on one Sunday a month from September through to June and a long weekend meeting in March is very popular.
 More local field meetings are also held on the first Tuesday of each month and local evening walks in the summer.